 Once again, the City of Flint is becoming a bustling hub of activity.
 New restaurants, bars, art studios, lofts, attractions, specialty shops, and façades are transforming the streets to reflect a time of change.
 Stop into one of these local businesses during your stay here at the Flint Institute of Arts and experience some great food, art, and shopping!

-Parking is available on the street or in a secured paid lot.
+Parking is available on the street or in secured paid parking lots/ramps.

 Flint Cultural Center